Skip to content

 March 1, 2022

 The auxiliary water supply will support 900 families a year.
-In addition, it will support long-term regional water sustainability – providing assurance of water services to customers.
+In addition, it will support long-term regional water sustainability – providing confidence of sustainable water services to customers.

 This month construction will begin on a storm drain that will collect and transport runoff to BCVWD’s existing Noble Creek Recharge Facilities, which feed the Beaumont groundwater basin.